Aka, with care, and hai, to speak. To be tender of heart; meekAndrews, Hawaiian Dictionary, 1865

 Inspired by Gholdy Muhammad

-Please watch this: Each Kindness written by Jacqueline Woodson and illustrated by E. B. Lewis.
+Please watch this: Be a Good Ancestor written by Leona Prince and Gabrielle Prince; illustrated by Carla Joseph.
 Then with you child, answer the following:

 NOʻAHUNA OF ALOHA